 What's more, former mining towns have become some of the most deprived places to live in Britain.
 After giving the country so much, they've been abandoned.
 That's just not right.
 The government owes it to those areas to replace the pits of the past with thriving industries like renewable power.

-Digging up, transporting, processing and burning coal is bad news for the environment.
-It leads to:
+What's more, digging up, transporting, processing and burning coal lead to:

 - and loss of agricultural land.

 How coal affects people's lives